lawrencechim/SmarTrip/README.md

 * If you are new user, the system let you choose the topic interest you from a group of 12 topics, and recommend places to you, ranked by the popularity, with their locations close to each other.

-## webapp
+## Web app
-A web app is built with Python Flask, html, css and JavaScript:
+A web app is built with Python Flask, html, css and JavaScript: [SmarTrip.online](smartrip.online)
 ![Web_page](images/Web_frontpage.png)

+In this web app:
+* You can pick an attraction topic and get the most popular attractions for that topic.

+* You can input your TripAdvisor username and get your recommended attractions based on our similarity with other users.

 ## Tools and Packages used